Bill could let Georgia adoption agencies bar LGBTQ foster parents

 They view the measure, Senate Bill 368, as the latest push in Georgia for so-called “religious freedom” laws that permit businesses and churches to sidestep catering to same-sex couples or others who forgo traditional family arrangements.

 But Harbin, R-Tyrone, argued his bill aims to attract adoption agencies that might avoid opening in Georgia without that right to deny services.
-He noted those agencies could instead go to Tennessee, where a similar adoption measure was signed into law last month.
+He noted those agencies could instead go to Tennessee, where a similar adoption measure was signed into law in January.

 Harbin said his bill is also geared toward respecting the wishes of some mothers not to hand their children over to same-sex foster parents.